 A lawyer convenient to home, work, and/or school is a significant plus.
 Driving downtown every time you want to see your lawyer is no bad once or twice, but the trip will get old quick.
 On a related note, there’s a difference between a “client” and a “customer.”
 Make sure the attorney treats you like a client, which is more like a partner, as opposed to someone who pays money for a service.

 A private attorney often means a better result.
-For a free consultation with an Herreth Law.
-We routinely handle matters in Tarrant County and nearby jurisdictions., contact
+For a free consultation with an experienced criminal defense lawyer in Fort Worth, contact Herreth Law.
+We routinely handle matters in Tarrant County and nearby jurisdictions.